 They were in great shape with a few minor flaws to the tops on the dresser and nightstand.
 I knew they would be so pretty painted and glazed!

 We made it to the house and the snow began to fall.
 In the 45 minutes that we were loading the bedroom furniture, 2 inches of snow fell.
 Mr. DD had to shovel the ramp on the trailer in order to shut it.
 It took us 4 hours to get home.
-Big heavy trailer, front wheel drive and a major snow storm do not mix.
+Big heavy trailer, front-wheel drive, and a major snowstorm do not mix.
 It was the most intense drive I have ever been on in a snow storm.
 There were many times that we were going 8 miles an hour and praying that she did not stop.
-This was all the car could do with icey conditions, front wheel drive and a heavy trailer.
+This was all the car could do with icey conditions, front-wheel drive and a heavy trailer.
 We knew if she stopped, we would be stranded on the highway because she would not be able to start back up.
 We finally made it home and my prayers could stop.
 Mr. DD did get her stuck in the street as he was trying to back the trailer up into the driveway, at least it was our street we were blocking.
-My garage was full of other furniture, so these pieces had to come in the house.
+My garage was full of other furniture, so these pieces had to come into the house.
 They are the heaviest pieces I have lifted, this was not an easy task lifting and carrying up the stairs with 2 90 degree turns.

 I started with the headboard first, so I could play around with color.
 I liked how it turned out, but it was not what I was envisioning for the space, especially after I painted the walls a dark gray.
 The headboard sat like this for a few months until the room was painted.

 I covered over the center with French Paper and decoupaged it and changed the posts to be all white, to get rid of how busy the headboard looked.
 I started painting the dressers with a particular paint line and was very disappointed with the results.
 After 2 coats, I still was not getting enough coverage and it looked very streaky.